Download

 lazbuild string in following examples with the full qualified

-path to lazbuild binary if needed.
+path to lazbuild binary if needed - e.g. on Windows it is usually

 directory.